Updated March 6, 2023

-The BSON type supports the dates and binary data and because of its nature, this is not in a readable form whereas normal JSON files consist of a key-value pair.
-It is not a mandate that the BSON files are always smaller than JSON files but it surely skips the records which are irrelevant while in case of JSON you need to parse each byte.
+- The BSON type supports the dates and binary data, and because of its nature, this is not in a readable form, whereas normal JSON files consist of a key-value pair.
+It is not a mandate that the BSON files are always smaller than JSON files, but it surely skips the records which are irrelevant, while in the case of JSON, you need to parse each byte.
 This is the main reason for using it inside MongoDB.

-The BSON type format is lightweight, highly traversable and fast in nature.
+- The BSON type format is lightweight, highly traversable and fast in nature.
 BSON implementation is used for supporting embedding objects and arrays within other objects.
-Inside BSON objects indexes can be built and the objects are matched against query expressions on the top level and BSON keys.
-BSON is that binary encoding JSON document which is used to store documents in collections.
-Support for data types like binary and date which aren’t supported in JSON are added into BSON.
+Inside BSON objects, indexes can be built, and the objects are matched against query expressions on the top level and BSON keys.
+BSON is a binary encoding JSON document that is used to store documents in collections.
+Support for data types like binary and date, which aren’t supported in JSON, is added into BSON.

-Head to Head Comparison between JSON vs BSON (Infographics)
+Head to Head Comparison between JSON and BSON (Infographics)

-BSON is designed such that it consumes less space, but it is not extremely efficient than JSON.
-BSON in fact in some cases uses more space than JSON.
-The reason for this is traversability which means that BSON adds some additional information to documents like string length and sub-objects which in turn makes the traversing faster.
+BSON is designed such that it consumes less space, but it is not extremely efficient as JSON.
+BSON, in fact, in some cases, uses more space than JSON.
+The reason for this is traversability which means that BSON adds some additional information to documents like string length and sub-objects, which in turn makes the traversing faster.

 BSON is also designed in a way that it has a comparatively faster encoding and decoding technique.
 For example, all those integers stored as 32-bit integers so that they are not parsed with them to and from the text.
-Therefore it makes use of more space as compared to JSON for smaller integers but BSON is anyway much faster to parse.
+Therefore, it uses more space than JSON for smaller integers, but BSON is anyway much faster to parse.

-In addition to the above-mentioned points, BSON makes use of additional data types such as BinData and Date data types which are unavailable in JSON.BSON extends JSON type model in order to provide additional data types for more efficient encoding and decoding within different languages whereas in case of JSON no such provision is provided.
-It facilitates data interchange and along with XML which is particularly the main format.
-All the basic data types which you can think of is supported by JSON such as numbers, strings, and other Boolean values.
-It also supports the data types such as hashes and arrays.
-The JSON type format is utilized by the BSON to store the data in the form of documents exactly in the way the data is stored in the form of rows and columns in a relational database.
+In addition to the above-mentioned points, BSON uses additional data types such as BinData and Date data types unavailable in JSON.BSON extends the JSON type model in order to provide additional data types for more efficient encoding and decoding within different languages, whereas in the case of JSON, no such provision is provided.
+It facilitates data interchange and along with XML, which is particularly the main format.
+All the basic data types you can think of are supported by JSON, such as numbers, strings, and other Boolean values.
+It also supports data types such as hashes and arrays.
+The BSON utilizes the JSON type format to store the data in the form of documents exactly in the way the data is stored in the form of rows and columns in a relational database.